- TAX INFO

 Lines not listed are explained on the forms.

-Line 5: If all of the taxes which qualify for a Homestead Property Tax Credit are included in the total on line 4, check “Yes;” otherwise, check “No.”
+Line 5: Check the box if all of the taxes that qualify for a Homestead Property Tax Credit are included in the total on line 4.

 Before completing line 8, read “Computing the Homestead Property Tax Credit” on page 4.

 Line 8: Enter your total household resources from your MI-1040CR, MI-1040CR-2, or MI-1040CR-7.
 If you are a part-year or nonresident, include total 2012 total household resources, regardless of source.